James Ballantine (military officer)

-Lt.
-Col. James Ballantine DSO, CMG was a Canadian veteran of both the Second Boer War and World War I. He later served as a coach and administrator at Colgate University.
+Lieutenant-Colonel James Ballantine DSO, CMG was a Canadian veteran of both the Second Boer War and World War I. He later served as a coach and administrator at Colgate University.

 Career

 Military

 Born in Georgetown, Ballantine enrolled at the Royal Military College in 1894 and was a member of the 20th Halton Battalion.
 He received training at Aldershot and graduated in time to join the British Army for the Second Boer War.
 At the war's end he received the Queen's Medal for gallantry.
 Ballantine remained in the military after the war and served in posts within Canada until the outbreak of World War I. Then-Major Ballantine initially served as second in command of the 4th Battalion but assumed temporary control after Arthur Birchall was killed at the Second Battle of Ypres.

 Ballantine was severely wounded and returned to Canada to convalesce in the summer of 1915.
 While recuperating, he was award the Distinguished Service Order by King George V and promoted to Lieutenant-colonel.
 Once he had recovered, Ballantine organized the 76th Battalion and commanded the unit when it was deployed to France in April 1916.
 Ballantine remained as its commander until the unit was absorbed by the 36th Battalion.
 Afterwards, Ballantine was made a Companion of the Order of St Michael and St George for his efforts and briefly commanded the 109th Battalion before it too was absorbed into another unit.
 Ballantine returned to France with the 4th Battalion and commanded troops on the RMS Empress of Britain until he was mustered out in April of 1917.